trainiac/express-jsonschema/README.md

     // req.body.foo contains 'bar'
 });
 ```
-For more on creating custom `Validator`s please refer to the [jsonschema]( https://github.com/tdegrunt/jsonschema) documentation.
+For more on creating a custom `Validator` please refer to the [jsonschema]( https://github.com/tdegrunt/jsonschema) documentation.

 #### jsonschema options